 Hotel Slavija is located in the private, southern part of Diocletian’s Palace and is therefore protected by Republic of Croatia as a national cultural heritage building, it also has UNESCO protection as an international monument of culture.

 The port of Split and the main train and bus stations are 350 metres away.
-The Slavija Hotel is right next to the Jupiter Sanctuary, and only 40 yards from Split Cathedral.
+The Slavija Hotel is right next to Jupiter's Temple, and a stone's throw from the Cathedral of St Domnius.